 - Test if the beans are cooked by smashing one.

 - If adding greens , press SAUTE and add them .
 Cook for a minute until they are wilted.

 - Taste test and adjust spices if necessary.

 - Chili thickens more once it starts cooling down.

-If using any other beans like chickpeas or black beans then use already cooked ones before adding it to the chili as it requires to be soaked overnight and has a longer cooking time than black eyed peas.
+- If using any other beans like chickpea or black beans then use already cooked ones before adding them to the chili as it requires to be soaked overnight and has a longer cooking time than black-eyed peas.
 Adding it raw along with the other chili ingredients isn’t recommended as the veggies will turn mushy and loose texture.

-You may sub butternut squash with sweet potato or white potato .
+- You may substitute butternut squash with sweet potato or white potato.

 Pin this for later